El Presidente (film): Development

 A 350-page script emerged in 1998, with the proposed film meant for the Philippines' Independence Centennial, but no production was made.

 Ejercito said Meily was chosen to direct the film due to his knowledge of Aguinaldo, experience in large productions, and personal belief in him.
 Meily's appointment was made despite swearing never to helm a historical film again, after working on Baler in 2008.
 Ejercito's second choice for director was Mario O'Hara; the latter died before Ejercito made him an offer, on June 26, 2012.
 Ejercito ruled out picking Tikoy Aguiluz because a falling-out between them during the editing of his last film, Manila Kingpin.

 Despite the existence of the 1998 script, Meily opted to create an entirely different script instead.
 He wanted to hire screenwriters at Ejercito's request, but volunteered to write it himself when no writers joined the project.
 Meily claims he tried to make the film as factually accurate as possible, and he describes the finished product as "95 percent" accurate to what really happened.
 Historians were on set to ensure full accuracy.

 Ejercito described the film as much harder to make than Manila Kingpin because it "deals directly with our country's history."
 Over 50 professional actors and actresses were cast for the movie.
 He also described the "set, costumes, locations, and logistics" as "staggering by all Philippine cinema standards."
 He also claimed that it was the biggest and most expensive Filipino film ever, as the film was made on a budget of ₱130 million.
 Shooting took place over 43 days at select locations in Cavite, Laguna, and Bulacan.

 Release

 El Presidente, along with seven other Metro Manila Film Festival entries, was released on December 25, 2012, in 54 theaters, although it was premiered on December 18, 2012, at the SMX Convention Center at the SM Mall of Asia.
 It went on to gross PhP4.2 million in Metro Manila, the sixth most among MMFF films.
-After the film festival ended, the Metro Manila Development Authority did not release the total box office gross of the film as it was not in the top four highest grossing films.
+After the film festival ended, the Metropolitan Manila Development Authority did not release the total box office gross of the film as it was not in the top four highest-grossing films.
 Ejercito complained that the film's low box office gross was due to rigged theater distribution, as more popular films were released in as many as 130 theaters.
 While all eight film festival entries were released in the same number of theaters in Metro Manila via drawing lots, theaters in the province could decide whichever movies to show.